AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 21. Set HTTP headers.

     ApsaraVideo Player SDK for Android provides the `PlayerConfig` class for you to add HTTP headers to requests.
-Example:
+Sample code:

     ```
     // Query the configuration.